 Home Energy Assessment (HEA)

-The IES Program will move to offering a comprehensive Home Energy Assessment for the customer.
+The IES Program will move to offering a comprehensive Home Energy Assessment (HEA) for the customer.
 In the past, the program offered the Appliance Management Program Assessment and a Weatherization and Heating System Assessment in two separate visits.
-The elements of these two offerings will be streamlined into one (HEA), thereby increasing the services offered to the customer with a smaller time commitment than in the past.
-The HEA will offer:
+The elements of these two offerings will be streamlined into one Home Energy Assessment, thereby increasing the services offered to the customer with a smaller time commitment than in the past.
+The move to a comprehensive assessment ensures that customers will receive a review of all their energy usage in a single visit and will have access to a full suite of program offerings.
+In specifics, the HEA will offer:

-The energy specialist educates the homeowner or tenant about their energy bill and monthly usage; assesses the home and learns about the day-to-day activities that consume energy in the home; discusses ways the customer can save energy and money, educates the customer to properly operate energy-efficient equipment and how to identify signs that indicate if weatherization or heating system replacement is needed. .
+Dedicated support from a BPI-certified energy auditor who 1) educates the homeowner or tenant about their energy bills and monthly usage 2) assesses the home and learns about the day-to-day activities that consume energy in the home 3) discusses ways the customer can save energy and money 4) informs the customer on how to properly operate energy-efficient equipment 5) explains to the customer how to identify signs that a water heating system replacement, window air conditioning unit replacement, heating system replacement, or weatherization is needed.

+A comprehensive assessment of the building envelope and heating and cooling systems.
+This includes visual and equipment-required inspections, infrared camera thermal imaging, and combustion safety testing of heating and water heating systems.

-Upgrades of instant energy savings measures such as advanced power strips, water saving measures (e.g., faucet aerators and low-flow showerheads) and thermostats.
+Installation of instant energy savings measures such as advanced power strips, water saving measures (e.g., faucet aerators and low-flow showerheads), and thermostats.

 Evaluation of existing appliances including refrigerators, freezers, window air conditioning unit(s), clothes washers, and dehumidifiers to determine energy efficiency and eligibility for a no-cost replacement with an energy-efficient appliance model (including delivery and installation).
-An BPI-certified energy specialist conducts a comprehensive assessment of the building envelope and heating and cooling systems including visual and equipment-required inspections, infrared camera thermal imaging, and combustion safety testing of heating and water heating systems.

 Air sealing, duct sealing, and insulation upgrades in attics, walls, and basements.

-No-cost replacement of eligible heating or cooling systems if they are determined to be inefficient or unsafe.
-Applicable to all existing heating/cooling systems: electric, natural gas, oil, and propane.
+No-cost replacement of eligible heating, cooling, and/or water heating systems if they are determined to be inefficient or unsafe.
+Applicable to existing electric, natural gas, oil, and propane heating and cooling systems.

 If a home has existing electric resistance heat, the customer will be offered a no-cost replacement to energy-efficient air source heat pumps that provide both heating and cooling.